 Art History, it could be argued, has a wider scope of concern than any other field of humanistic study: the art and material culture of humankind, from cave paintings to contemporary art.
 Within this broad purview, art historians examine how objects and works of art alternately enact, embody, and challenge both basic communicative urges and the deepest beliefs and aspirations of the cultures from which they come.

 Rice's Art History department embraces this broad charge.
 Our nine full-time faculty members research and teach the art, architecture, and material culture of Asia, Europe, and the Americas from antiquity to the present, looking at everything from ancient temples to contemporary films.
 At the center of our courses and research are universal but infinitely complex questions: What is a work of art?
 Why, for millennia, have people felt compelled to make and value such works?
 And what belief structures do these objects and activities embody or call into question?

 Rice, just a short walk from several of the country's finest art museums, is an ideal place to pose such questions.
 Our department's courses, nearly all discussion-based, frequently meet in the galleries of the Menil Collection and Houston's Museum of Fine Arts, and our students regularly work as visiting fellows in both institutions.
-Other classes examine art and architecture far beyond our immediate neighborhood: the department's HART in the World program has taken students to Istanbul, Rome, and Rio de Janeiro for intensive three-week sessions, with future courses planned for London, Berlin, and Xi'an, China.
+Other classes examine art and architecture far beyond our immediate neighborhood: the department's HART in the World program has taken students to Istanbul, Rome, Rio de Janeiro, and London for intensive three-week sessions, with future courses planned for Berlin and Xi'an, China.